karlvr/QuincyKit/README.markdown

 - `/server/config.php` contains database access information
 - `/server/test_setup.php` simple script that checks if everything required on the server is available
 - `/server/admin/` contains all administration scripts
-- `/server/admin/symbolicate.php` needs to be copied to a local Mac, and the url has to be adjusted to access the scripts on your server

 # SERVER INSTALLATION